abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ## Figure source data

-The `Figure_Data/` folder contains Excel files with the source data used to generate the figures.
+The `Figure_Data/` folder contains Excel files with the source data used to generate the figures for this work.

 ---